187jjay187/vet-clinic-database/README.md

 # 📖 [Vet Clinic database] <a name="about-project"></a>

+> Describe your project in 1 or 2 sentences.

 > this vet clinic database project will use a relational database to create the initial data structure for a vet clinic. it will have a table with inserted data that will be queried.

-**[your_project__name]** is a...

 ## 🛠 Built With <a name="built-with"></a>